Valgo

 Signals & Private Analysis

-Founder publication activity in 2024,2025 on constrained POMDP planning (ConstrainedZero), neural network backward reachability, and importance sampling for rare-event failure estimation strongly signals development of a proprietary simulation engine for tail-risk quantification.
+Founder publication activity in 2024-2025 on constrained POMDP planning (ConstrainedZero), neural network backward reachability, and importance sampling for rare-event failure estimation strongly signals development of a proprietary simulation engine for tail-risk quantification.
 GitHub and academic profiles show active work on surrogate modeling and black-box validation tooling.
-The combination of a Stanford GSB Sloan Fellow with deep insurance M&A experience and two Stanford PhDs in AI safety suggests they are building toward an API-first platform that plugs directly into insurer underwriting workflows.
-Conference appearances and postdoc affiliations at Stanford Intelligent Systems Lab hint at partnerships with AV and robotics companies for real-world validation data.
-Likely next hires will be in actuarial science and enterprise sales.
+Both Robert Moss and Sydney Katz completed Stanford PhDs in AI safety under Professor Mykel Kochenderfer at the Stanford Intelligent Systems Laboratory (SISL) and Stanford Center for AI Safety.
+Sydney Katz also teaches Validation of Safety-Critical Systems at Stanford.
+Conference appearances and postdoc affiliations hint at partnerships with AV and robotics companies for real-world validation data.

 Bayesian rare-event estimation